11 Ways to Be Single on Valentine’s Day—And Love It!

 Who says couples are the only ones who can take advantage of V-Day prix fixe meals, two-for-one movie offers, and discounted couple’s massages?
 Grab a platonic friend who’s also single on Valentine’s Day and save some moolah with the rest of the date-night crowd.
 You’ll get the same great deals, minus the pressure of making it the most romantic night possible.
 No one has to know you aren’t actually a couple.
-Check out these other 15 beautiful ways real people keep from feeling lonely.

 Send a love note

 This one doesn’t go out to your secret crush.
 Take time this Valentine’s Day to acknowledge the people you love—and not necessarily in a romantic way.
 Text a friend you haven’t talked to in a while, make a point of acknowledging a colleague’s hard work, or give your parents a call.
 Even on date night, we promise they’ll want to hear from you!